dmitrykologrivko/nestjs-boilerplate/README.md

 ## Packages

 * [Core](/packages/core/README.md) is the main module of NestJS Boilerplate.
 Provides a framework with main tools.
+* [User](/packages/user/README.md) module provides an implementation of User, Permission and Group entities, and additional tools for working with them.
-* [Auth](/packages/auth/README.md) module provides a user authentication system for NestJS Boilerplate.
+* [Auth](/packages/auth/README.md) module provides a basis for application authentication of NestJS Boilerplate applications.
 * [Testing](/packages/testing/README.md) module provides helpful tools for unit and e2e tests of NestJS Boilerplate applications.
 * [Auth Testing](/packages/auth-testing/README.md) module provides helpful tools for unit and e2e tests of